kiboschool/course-industry-experience-1/src/lessons/goal-setting/assignment.md

 ## Submission

 #### (1) Submit the form
 Access and submit the form <a href="https://forms.gle/Tku1UwVa6UNBzana7" target="_blank"> here. </a>

 #### (2) Download and submit a PDF copy of your goals in Woolf
-Upon submission of the form, you will receive an email with your results.
+You will receive an email with your form responses.
 You should:
-- Save a PDF copy of your goals by selecting Print then Save as PDF
+- Save a PDF copy of your results.
+Open the email, then select **Print** and **Save as PDF**
 - Upload the PDF copy of your goals to the Woolf Platform.